Csanicoder/ViTPose-project/README.md

 # :climbing: Climbing Movement Analysis
-This proof of concept project for implementing an AI assisted tool which can help climbers analyse their climbing.
+This proof of concept project for implementing an AI assisted tool that can help climbers analyse their movement.

 ## Goals
 list goals